Introduction

 What are the types of payment security?

 Different types of payment security can be used to mitigate risks of fraud and data breaches.
-These include payment tokenization and encryption, proper authentication for all payment information, using fraud detection tools and firewalls in your payment ecosystem, and complying with security guidelines like the PCI DSS.
-Let’s discuss these here.
+These include tokenization, encryption, authentication, fraud detection tools, PCI DSS compliance, and network security controls.

 Encryption